Symmetric vs Asymmetric encryption: What’s the difference?

 Faster encryption process | Slower encryption process |

-Keys are 128 or 256-bit long | Keys are 2048-bit or longer |
+Example key sizes are 128 or 256-bit long | Example key sizes are 2048-bit or longer |

 Doesn’t use a lot of resources | Uses more resources |

-Cipher text is smaller or the same size as the original plain text | Cipher text is larger or the same size as the original cipher text |
+Cipher text is smaller, or the same size as the original plain text | Cipher text is larger or the same size as the original cipher text |

-Uses AES, DES, 3DES, IDEA, RC4, RC5, RC6 and Blowfish algorithms | Uses Diffie-Hellman, RSA, ECC, DSA and El Gamal algorithms |
+Example algorithms are AES, DES, 3DES, IDEA and Blowfish | Example algorithms are RSA, ECC, DSA and El Gamal algorithms |

 Better at handling and transferring large amounts of data | Better at handling and transferring smaller amounts of data |

-Has the risk of someone stealing the key if it is not managed properly | Has the risk of losing the key (the key is irrevocable) |
+Has the risk of someone stealing the key if it is not managed properly | Has the risk of losing the private key (the keypair is irrevocable |

 What is symmetric encryption?

-Symmetric encryption aka symmetric key cryptography uses one single key to encrypt and decrypt data.
+Symmetric encryption, aka symmetric key cryptography, uses one single key to encrypt and decrypt data.
 You have to share this key with the recipient.
-Let’s say you want to say I love you Mom, you would write your email, then set a secret key to encrypt it.
-When mom receives the message she would enter the secret key to decrypt the email.
+Let’s say you want to sent “I love you Mom”.
+You would write your email, then set a secret key, or password, to encrypt it.
+Then, you would simply send it.
+When mom receives the message, she would enter the same secret key to decrypt the email.

 Pros and cons of symmetric encryption